in

 Importantly, you have to review the food labels to minimize the chances of accidental intake of sodium.

-Specifically, the nutrition labels, the information is given there tells you about all of the nutrients included in the making and how much of each one is added to it.
+Specifically, the nutrition labels, the information given there tells you about all of the nutrients included in the making and how much of each one is added to it.

-So, if you look for sodium content on the label and how many milligrams of it are added then you can easily pick the one that has the minimum or the appropriate amount of salt or sodium in it.
+So, if you look for sodium content on the label and how many milligrams of it are added, then you can easily pick the one that has the minimum or the appropriate amount of salt or sodium in it.

 Another tip is to make food at your home, food items in the market are mostly processed and have added salt or sugar in them.

-Therefore, it is much better to cook it at your home because this way you can control the amount of salt you include in it.
+Therefore, it is much better to cook it at home because this way you can control the amount of salt you include in it.

 What do you think?